Daqiu Island: Overview

 The Lienchiang County government operates a ferry service to the island during the summer.
 The island can be reached during the off season by chartering a boat.

 The island is known for its population of Formosan sika deer.
 A toxic invasive plant species, Solanum pseudocapsicum, now occupies nearly ten percent of the area of the island and is a threat to the deer population.

 A school that was built on the island in 1965 is now abandoned.

 Demographics

 During the 20th century, several hundred residents and military personnel lived on the island.

 As of 1970, 280 people from 45 families lived on the island.

 On the afternoon of April 7, 1990, Chen Chin-Kuan (陳金官) and his family left the island to live on Beigan (Peikan), leaving only military personnel remaining on the island.

 In 1996, the defense forces left the island.
 On August 15, 1998, the military personnel stationed on the island left the island, leaving the island uninhabited.

-Since that time, one person has taken up residence on the island.
+Since that time, one person had taken up residence on the island.